alexliesenfeld/httpmock/README.md

 useful if you are running integration tests that span multiple applications.

 To activate standalone mode, you need to do the following steps:
-* Start the mock server in standalone mode by running `cargo run --release` from the sources (or by using a binary that you can build with `cargo build --release`).
+* Start the mock server in standalone mode by running `cargo run --features="standalone" --release` from the sources (or by using a binary that you can build with `cargo build --features="standalone" --release`).
 * On the host that is executing the tests, provide a host name by setting the environment variable `HTTPMOCK_HOST`.
 If set, tests are assuming a mock server is being executed elsewhere, so no local mock server will be started for your tests anymore.
 Instead, this library will be using